larseeri/determ-MCFNDP-gener/README_19nov2023.md

 #### 1 Building the program

-Under Linux, follow these steps to build the program:
+Under Linux, follow these steps to build the program:<br/>

-a- Uncompress the archive file containing the program files. b- In the terminal, go to the directory just created. c- Run this command:  make
+a- Uncompress the archive file containing the program files.<br/>
+b- In the terminal, go to the directory just created.<br/>
+c- Run this command:  make
-	to compile the program.
+	to compile the program.<br/>
-d- An executable file named 'exe' will be created.
+d- An executable file named 'exe' will be created.<br/>

 #### 2 Running the program